smy1/swlab/README.md

 ---

 ## 1. Peekaboo
-In this project, we examine whether interactive shared reading is related to children's predictive brain signal as measured using fNIRS.
-As we video-recorded children during the experiment, we have to process the videos (e.g., concatenate, synchronise, etc) before we can code the videos.
-The Python scripts uploaded to this project folder allows us to automatise the task of processing videos.
+In this project, we examine whether interactive shared reading is related to children's predictive brain signal.
+As we video-recorded children during the experiment, we have to process the videos (e.g., concatenate, synchronise, etc) before we can code children's behaviour.
+The Python scripts uploaded to this project folder allow us to automatise the task of processing videos.
 >[!NOTE]
->The following python scripts were written using moviepy v1.0.3.
+>The following python scripts were written using _moviepy v1.0.3_.
 As of 2025, moviepy v2.x has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for more.
 To install an earlier version, use the code below.
 >```
 >pip install moviepy==1.0.3 ## this installs the older version
 >```